Including the theory of evolution, creation science,

 The scope of the conflict is much larger than this.
 It extends

-beyond the origins and the development (if any) of the plant and animal
+beyond the origins of life, and the development (if any) of the plant and animal

 In North America, there are really at least four main belief